MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-2087.md

 Requirements:

-- Membership in the Domain Admins group in the forest root domain or the Enterprise Admins group, or equivalent, is the minimum required to complete this procedure.
+- Membership in the Domain Admins group in the forest root domain or the Enterprise Admins group, or equivalent, is the minimum requirement to complete this procedure.
 - Tools: `net stop`/`net start`, ipconfig

 #### Register DNS resource records manually